 GOATSCAPING AT THE WATERFORD LIBRARY

 Starting June 4th 2021, Al’s Goats of Springvale, Maine were in residence for 1 week in the backyard of the Waterford Library.
-Our goal was an environmentally safe method of eradicating poison ivy and other invasive species.
+Our goal was an environmentally safe method to eradicate poison ivy and other invasive species.
 Goats are a safe, nontoxic solution.
-Aside from the obvious goal of making our backyard safer for visitors, this is also our way to educate, share, and celebrate Keoka Lake Association’s 50th Anniversary of lake protection and stewardship.
+Aside from making our backyard safer for visitors, this was our way to educate, share, and celebrate the Keoka Lake Association’s 50th Anniversary of lake protection and stewardship.

 Prior to the herd's arrival, a survey was conducted to determine exactly which plant species were growing on the property.
 Photos and cuttings are shared with his biologist.
 Aside from poison ivy, we have ferns, blackberries, locust, wild cherries, buttercups, vetch, ground elder / bishop's weed, goat weed, nan’s bush, the usual saplings, and a number of other plants.

 Please DO NOT FEED THEM ANYTHING.
-Goats nibble on EVERYTHING including FINGERS, earbuds, phones, shirts, pants, shoelaces, your hair/beard.
 Some nearby plants are toxic and lethal to goats.
-Please DO NOT FEED THEM ANYTHING.
 Please do NOT allow children or pets near the electric fence.
-Children must be accompanied by a parent/guardian at all times when near the goats or the fence.
+Children must be accompanied by a parent/guardian at all times.
 Animals, such as barking dogs will startle the goats.
-They will naturally run for shelter, and shelter is their trailer.
-The goats will plow through the fence and hurt themselves trying to get to safety.
+They will run for shelter, and shelter is their trailer.
+The goats can hurt themselves trying to get to safety.
 Goats LOVE to play and NAP.
 They are Most active in the morning and late afternoon.
 Playbreaks and naps help their digestion, and both help keep them on task.

 2021 ANNUAL FRASER GARDEN PROGRAM